SyncfusionExamples/blazor-dropdown-list-getting-started-example/README.md

 # Add a Blazor Dropdown List to a Blazor Server App

-A quick overview on how to create and configure the Syncfusion Blazor Dropdown List in a Blazor Server app using Visual Studio Code.
-You will learn how to add Syncfusion Blazor Dropdown List to a Blazor Server application.
-You will see how to populate it with JSON data and remote data sources.
-You will also learn how to set a custom height and width for the Dropdown List pop-up.
+A quick project helps you to learn how to configure the Syncfusion Blazor Dropdown List in a Blazor Server app using Visual Studio 2019.
+You will also learn how to populate it with JSON data and remote data sources.

 Example: https://blazor.syncfusion.com/demos/dropdown-list/default-functionalities